 After 15 minutes or so, look across the surface of the water.
 The surface may look dull, or you may even see chunks of scum.
 If not, turn the underwater lights on.

 Chlorine struggles to accomplish complete removal of organic waste, which we at Orenda have discussed in great detail here and here.
 This is not to say chlorine cannot do the job in high enough doses, it just takes a lot, and we believe that regular use of natural chemicals like our CV-600 and CV-700 catalytic enzymes is a better, targeted solution.

-Scum lines are evidence of unhealthy pool water
+Scum lines are evidence of overloaded pool water

-Scum lines are an indication of unhealthy water.
+Scum lines are an indication of overloaded water, where chlorine cannot keep up with the bather waste (oxidant) demand.
+If you have scum lines, chances are your water also struggles to reach breakpoint chlorination.
 They are very common in commercial pools and private hot tubs, and should not be ignored.
 No, scum lines themselves are not what is harmful.
 They are evidence of a bigger problem: overloaded organic waste and dirt in your water.
 If chlorine were able to keep up with your organic load, it would be almost impossible for scum lines to occur.